There have been at least 20 incidents involving threats and weapons at schools since the Florida shooting

 Norfolk, Virginia

-Norfolk, Virginia, detectives have arrested a 14-year-old Lake Taylor Middle School student on Monday for threatening to harm classmates if they attended classes on Tuesday.
+Norfolk, Virginia, detectives have arrested a 14-year-old Lake Taylor Middle School student on Feb.
+19 for threatening to harm classmates if they attended classes the next day.

 According to a release by the City of Norfolk, the threat was posted on social media.